PoweredBrain1/RV/README.md

 c:\RV

-RV will convert a portuguese speacken audio file with name audio.wav into text.
+RV will convert a portuguese speaking audio file with name audio.wav into text.